quantify-os/quantify-core/docs/tutorials/Tutorial 1. Controlling a basic experiment using MeasurementControl.md

 meas_ctrl = MeasurementControl("meas_ctrl")

-# Create the live plotting intrument which handles the graphical interface
+# Create the live plotting instrument which handles the graphical interface
 # Two windows will be created, the main will feature 1D plots and any 2D plots will go to the secondary
 plotmon = pqm.PlotMonitor_pyqt("plotmon")
 # Connect the live plotting monitor to the measurement control